Islanders' Ilya Sorokin: Tending twine Saturday

-Sorokin will guard the home goal versus the Flyers on Saturday, Andrew Gross of Newsday reports.
+Sorokin was the first goaltender off the ice at morning practice and will defend the visiting crease versus Florida on Saturday, per Andrew Gross of Newsday.

-Sorokin has won his last two games, allowing six goals on 75 shots in that span.
-Prior to those wins, he had gone 0-2-3 with a middling .900 save percentage during a five-game losing streak.
-The Flyers have scored 19 goals over their last six contests, but Sorokin's recent return to his usual form is encouraging that he can get his season going in the right direction soon.
+Sorokin has been inconsistent this season, giving up four or more goals on eight occasions in 14 starts.
+He is 5-4-5 with a 3.09 GAA and .913 save percentage.
+The Panthers could give him some trouble as they are second overall in shots on goal, averaging 33.7 shots per game.

 More News